 It's a little-known fact that New York City is home to two of the country's great birding destinations.
-Central Park and Jamaica Bay are often referred to as "islands" of habitat within seas of concrete.
+Central Park and Prospect Park are often referred to as "islands" of habitat within seas of concrete.
 For migrating birds, these parks represent the only suitable habitat for miles and miles.
 Birds can stop, refuel on emerging insects, flowers and fruits, then be on their way.

 Why become a birder?
 Because it's so easy!
 Even if you've never done it, there are many great resources to help get you started.

 - National Geographic Field Guide to the Birds of Eastern North America

 - The Sibley Field Guide to Birds of Eastern North America